Ali-Mikael/Application-hacking/h4-Disaddembly.md

 > [!NOTE]
 > **Regarding the decompiled C code**
 >
-> By analysing the binary Ghidra generates what is known as `P-Code`, which is the _intermediary representation_ of the instruction set
+> By analysing the binary Ghidra generates what is known as `P-Code`, which is the _intermediary representation_ of the _instruction set_
 >
-> "Fundamentally, p-code works by translating individual processor instructions into a sequence of p-code operations that take parts of the processor state as input and output variables (varnodes)" - P-Code Reference manual
+> "_Fundamentally, p-code works by translating individual processor instructions into a sequence of p-code operations that take parts of the processor state as input and output variables (varnodes)_" - P-Code Reference manual
 >
 > The _high level C code_ you then see in the `decompiler` is actually `C pseudocode` derived from the aforementioned p-code
 >